Vaccine Info

 CoviShield Availability

 The WHO Listed CoviShield in 2021, and it remains one of the 12 COVID-19 vaccines granted an EUL by the WHO.
 On April 12, 2023, PTI reported that SII's CEO, Adar Poonawalla, confirmed that Covishield manufacturing had restarted.
 As of April 2023, about 49 countries in Africa, the Caribbean, and South America have approved CoviSheld.
-However, the U.S. Food and Drug Administration (FDA) had not authorized the Covishield vaccine as of December 2023.
+However, the U.S. Food and Drug Administration (FDA) had not authorized the Covishield vaccine since December 2023.

 CovoVax™ Vaccine